Personal Finance News

 SUMMARY

-List of Income-tax slab, rates, cess and surcharge for FY 2025-26 (AY 2026-27): Budget 2025 has proposed to revise the tax slabs and rates under the new tax regime.
-Here's a list of all the rates and charges that you need to know.
+Full list of Income-tax slabs, rates, cess, and surcharge for FY 2025-26 (AY 2026-27): In Union Budget 2025, Finance Minister Nirmala Sitharaman proposed to revise the tax slabs and rates under the new tax regime.
+The revised slabs and rates will be applicable from FY 2025-26, starting from April 1, 2025.
+However, there is no change in surcharge and cess.
+Here's the list of all the slabs, rates, and charges that you should know.

 Budget 2025 has revised tax slabs and rates under New tax Regime | Image source: Shutterstock

-As there seems a lot of confusion among taxpayers about revised slabs and rates in the new regime, here's an updated list of tax slabs, rates, cess and surcharge that will be applicable for FY 2025-26 and announced in Budget 2025.
+As there seems a lot of confusion among taxpayers about revised slabs and rates in the new regime, here's an updated list of tax slabs, rates, cess and surcharges that will be applicable from FY 2025-26 as announced by the finance minister in Budget 2025.

 Income range (₹) | Tax rate |